|

 Therapy

-eventually become dehydrated.
-If this is an acute situation, the cat will
+Most CKD cats eventually become dehydrated.
+If this is an acute situation,

-crisis will eventually need treatment to avoid a crisis developing.
+crisis will eventually need treatment in order to maintain hydration and avoid a crisis developing.
 In

 most cases, this will be when creatinine levels are consistently over 3.5

-(USA) or 300 (international) and the treatment is subcutaneous fluids.
-See
+(USA) or 300 µmol/L(international), and the treatment is subcutaneous fluids.

 for more information.